AWS D1.1:2025 · Table 5.11 · Category B

 What is the minimum preheat for A709 HPS50W with SMAW-LH at up to 3/4"?

-For A709 HPS50W welded with SMAW (low-hydrogen) at up to 3/4" thickness, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category B. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.
+When welding A709 HPS50W at up to 3/4" using SMAW-LH, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category B. SMAW-LH places this combination in Category B. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.

 What Table 5.11 category applies to A709 HPS50W with SMAW-LH?